jsaenz-endava/git-challenge-2023-1/Git flow troubleshooting.md

 and you're good to go!

 ## Can't find your files?
-At one point early in the writing of this tutorial I had a scare because "suddenly" the file I was working on was deleted in the text editor, and when I went to check the project folder in a complete panic, indeed it wasn't there.
-After consulting with my colleagues, I realized that at some point I changed branches, got distracted, and when I came back I didn't check it.
+At one point early in the writing of this tutorial we had a scare because "suddenly" the file we were working on was deleted in the text editor, and when we went to check the project folder in a complete panic, indeed it wasn't there.
+After consulting between us, we realized that at some point we changed branches, got distracted, and when we came back we didn't check it.
 One way to prevent this from happening is to check the status of your repository every time you sit down to work.
 With `git`
 ``` bash
  git status
 ```